Have you ever thought about retiring and moving to a 55 + community?

 First, you play beach volleyball with other active seniors.
-Then, you play balloon volleyball with less than active seniors.
+Then, eventually, you’ll be shipped off to a nursing home where you’ll play balloon volleyball with less than active seniors.

 I think most baby boomers are afraid of getting old, want to remain independent, and plan to avoid nursing homes.

-And the way to avoid a nursing home is not only through maintaining health and activity, it’s also a youthful mindset.
+And the way to avoid a nursing home is not only through maintaining health and activity, but it’s also having a youthful mindset.

 A mindset that is discouraged by voluntarily choosing to live in a community of oldsters who love rules.